 - For those seeking an IDE, JetBrains PyCharm is the Python IDE of choice.
 PyCharm Community Edition is open source.
 The source code is available here.
 It has visual debugger, unit testing and code coverage support, profiler.
 List of other tools can be found here.

 Coding style conventions

-The style guide for Python is PEP8.
+The style guide for Python code is PEP8 and for docstrings it is PEP257.
 The

 autopep8 package can automatically format most Python code to conform to the PEP 8 style guide.
 The more comprehensive